liaochenlanruo/pgcgap/docs/index0.md

 The directory where the PGCGAP software runs.

 ### Assemble
-Pair-end reads of all strains in a directory or PacBio reads or Oxford nanopore reads (Default: ./Reads/Illumina/ under the working directory).
+Pair-end reads of all strains in a directory (default: ./Reads/ under the working directory).

-### Annotate
-Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ### ANI

 QUERY_LIST and REFERENCE_LIST files containing full paths to genomes, one per line (default: scaf.list under the working directory).
-If the “--Assemble” function was run first, the list file will be generated automatically.
+If the "--Assemble" function was run first, the list file will be generated automatically.

 ### CoreTree
-Amino acids file (With “.faa” as the suffix) and nucleotide (With “.ffn” as the suffix) file of each strain placed into two directories (default: “./Results/Annotations/AAs/” and “./Results/Annotations/CDs/”).
-The “.faa” and “.ffn” files of same strain should have the same prefix name.
-The name of protein IDs and gene IDs should be started with the strain name.
-The “Prokka” software was suggested to generate the input files.
-If the “--Assemble” function was run first, the files will be generated automatically.
-If the “--CDsPath” was set to “NO”, the nucleotide files will not be needed.
+Amino acids file (With ".faa" as the suffix) and nucleotide (With ".ffn" as the suffix) file of each strain placed into two directories (default: ./Results/Annotations/AAs/ and ./Results/Annotations/CDs/).
+The ".faa" and ".ffn" files of same strain should have the same prefix name.
+The name of protein IDs and gene IDs shoud be started with the strain name.
+The "Prokka" software was suggested to generate the input files.
+If the "--Assemble" function was run first, the files will be generated automatically.
+If the "--CDsPath" was set to "NO", the nucleotide files will not be needed.

 ### OrthoF
-A set of protein sequence files (one per species) in FASTA format under a directory (default: “./Results/Annotations/AAs/”).
-If the “--Assemble” function was run first, the files will be generated automatically.
+A set of protein sequence files (one per species) in FASTA format under a directory (default: ./Results/Annotations/AAs/).
+If the "--Assemble" function was run first, the files will be generated automatically.

 ### Pan
-GFF3 files (With “.gff” as the suffix) of each strain placed into a directory.
+GFF3 files (With ".gff" as the suffix) of each strain placed into a directory.
 They must contain the nucleotide sequence at the end of the file.
 All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/).
-If the “--Assemble” function was run first, the files will be generated automatically.
+If the "--Assemble" function was run first, the files will be generated automatically.

-### pCOG
+### COG
-Amino acids file (With “.faa” as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
-If the “--Assemble” function was run first, the files will be generated automatically.
+Amino acids file (With ".faa" as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
+If the "--Assemble" function was run first, the files will be generated automatically.

 ### VAR
 - Pair-end reads of all strains in a directory (default: ./Reads/Over/ under the working directory).